artur-ciocanu/launch.en/help/quick-start/quick-start.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../launch-term-updates.md) for a consolidated reference of the terminology changes.

-Tags in Adobe Experience Platform is the next generation of Adobe's tag management technology.
+Tags are Adobe Experience Platform's next generation of tag management technology.
 It is built from the ground up to support an open and sustainable ecosystem where anyone can build their own integrations that Adobe customers can deploy to their sites.
 It is an API first application so anything you can do through the UI you can also do programmatically through an API.

 The basic tags workflow:

 1. Set up groups and users.
-1. Log in.
+2. Log in.
-1. Create a property.
+3. Create a property.
-1. Install extensions.
+4. Install extensions.
-1. Create data elements and rules.
+5. Create data elements and rules.
-1. Test in your dev environment.
+6. Test in your dev environment.
-1. Promote to production.
+7. Promote to production.

 For an introductory video, see the [introductory videos](videos.md) documentation.

 ## 1. Set up groups and users

-Tags in Adobe Experience Platform is fully integrated with your Adobe ID.
+Tags are fully integrated with your Adobe ID.
 User permissions are managed through the Admin Console with other Adobe products and solutions from the [!DNL Creative Cloud], [!DNL Document Cloud], and Experience Cloud.

 Tags have a rights-based user management system.
 This means that individual rights must be granted explicitly.
 These rights are assigned to groups, then users are added to the appropriate groups in order to gain access.
 Even if your organization has access to the Data Collection UI, individual users cannot do anything until an Org Administrator explicitly grants them some rights.